 33.4 If the Dispute is not resolved by the Parties' Contract Managers within 10 Business Days of their meeting (or such other period of time as the Parties may agree), then the Dispute shall be referred to a senior manager or director of each Party, who shall seek to resolve the Dispute in good faith as expeditiously as possible and, in any event, within 10 Business Days of the Dispute being so referred (or such other period of time as the Parties may agree).

-33.5 If the Dispute is not resolved by the Parties' senior managers/directors within 10 Business Days of the Dispute being referred to them (or such other period of time as the Parties may agree pursuant to clause 33.4), then the Dispute shall be settled exclusively by final and binding arbitration in accordance with the following provisions:
+33.5 If the Dispute is not resolved by the Parties' senior managers/directors within 10 Business Days of the Dispute being referred to them (or such other period of time as the Parties may agree pursuant to clause 33.4), then the Dispute shall be settled exclusively by final and binding arbitration under the Commercial Arbitration Rules of the American Arbitration Association ("AAA").
+The arbitral tribunal will consist of a single arbitrator jointly appointed by the Parties, or in the absence of agreement between the Parties, appointed by the AAA court within 30 days of such failure to agree.
+The location of the arbitration shall be Chicago, Illinois and the language of the arbitration shall be in the English language.

-33.7 Notwithstanding the above, either party may seek preliminary injunctive relief from any federal court located in Toronto, Ontario pending receipt of the award of the arbitrators, and may seek preliminary attachment of assets in order to secure the payment of any arbitration award.
+33.8 Notwithstanding the above, either party may seek preliminary injunctive relief from any federal court located in Chicago, Illinois pending receipt of the award of the arbitrators, and may seek preliminary attachment of assets in order to secure the payment of any arbitration award.

-34.1 This Contract shall be construed and enforced in accordance with, and the rights of the parties shall be governed by, the laws of the Province of Ontario, Canada. (not including the choice of law rules thereof).
+34.1 This Contract shall be construed and enforced in accordance with, and the rights of the parties shall be governed by, the laws of the State of Illinois U.S.A. (not including the choice of law rules thereof).
 The United Nations Convention on the International Sale of Goods shall not apply to the Contract.